Work out your limited company’s Corporation Tax liability on profits generated during the 2026/27 tax year.

 How to use the calculator

-Enter your values in the blue boxes, and the tool will calculate the portion of your profits available for distribution as dividends, after accounting for business expenses and Corporation Tax.
+Enter your values in the blue boxes, and the tool will calculate the portion of your profits available for dividend distribution after accounting for business expenses and Corporation Tax.

 To keep this tool as simple as possible, we have made several assumptions.
 Please scroll down for further information.